Republican Senator Tillis clinches reelection as Cunningham concedes

 WASHINGTON (Reuters) - Democrat Cal Cunningham, who had been considered the leader for a U.S. Senate seat in North Carolina until his campaign was undermined by a sex scandal, on Tuesday conceded the closely fought contest to Republican incumbent Thom Tillis.

+Edison Research also called the race for Tillis.
+The result essentially confirms that control of the Senate -- and with it the power to support or block much of Democratic President-elect Joe Biden’s agenda -- will be decided in a pair of Jan.
+5 runoff elections in Georgia.

-Cunninghams’s concession a week after the Nov.
-3 election allows Tillis to clinch his second six-year term in the Senate after a race that Democrats had once seen as one of their best shots to take control of the Senate from the Republicans
+Cunningham’s concession a week after the Nov.
+3 election gives Tillis a second six-year term in the Senate and ends a race that Democrats had once seen as one of their best shots to take control of the upper chamber of Congress.

-“The voters have spoken and I respect their decision,” Cunningham, a former state senator, said in a statement released after he called Tillis to congratulate him.
+“The voters have spoken and I respect their decision,” Cunningham, 47, a former state senator, said in a statement after he called Tillis to congratulate him.

-Tillis, who trailed Cunningham in pre-election opinion polls but won re-election by less than 2 percentage points, said he was humbled by the victory.
+Tillis, 60, who trailed Cunningham in pre-election opinion polls and won re-election by less than 2 percentage points, said he was humbled by the victory.

 “I pledge to continue keeping my promises and delivering results,” Tillis posted on Twitter.
 “This was a hard-fought campaign and I wish nothing but the best to Cal and his family going forward.”